Is it Safe to Fly Immediately After Getting Facial Fillers?

 Getting Healite II sessions about 1 to 3 days after your fillers is usually a good idea, but just ask your Clinician what they think is best.

-Be sure to discuss all options with your skin care professional.
+Discuss all options with your skin care professional.

 What Else Can You Do to keep your Facial Fillers Injectables experience from going wrong?